There is no established manual for search committees.

 Some committees are well-organized and infused with a strong sense of purpose, convinced they are engaged in a holy mission, doing the Lord’s work and honoring all the Lord’s servants they encounter.
 They represent their church well and every pastor they interview falls in love with them.

-As a veteran pastor with a half-century of dealing with search committees–I’ve been interviewed by nearly a hundred, have counseled scores, and have served on two or three–perhaps what follows here will be helpful.
+As a veteran pastor with a half-century of dealing with search committees–I’ve been interviewed by a hundred, have counseled scores, and have served on two or three–perhaps what follows here will be helpful to someone.

-One: Pastor, unless this interview is the culmination of ongoing exchanges between you and the committee, do not research them in advance of the session.
+One: Unless this interview is the culmination of a lengthy process of exchanges between you and the committee, do not research them in advance of the session.

 Word will get back to the committee if you are calling around, asking former pastors and staffers about them.
 If this interview is your initial contact with them, they will feel you are being presumptuous.
 You are.
 So, don’t.